tilezen/vector-datasource/CONTRIBUTING.md

 When submitting bug reports, please be sure to give us as much context as possible so that we can reproduce the error you encountered.
 Be sure to include:

-- System conditons (operating system, browser, etc), if you're running from source
+- System conditions (operating system, browser, etc), if you're running from source
 - Steps to reproduce
 - Expected outcome
 - Actual outcome